elunna/nerfhack-changelog/README.md

 * all vortices (v) resist shock damage
 * vampire shapeshifting has been disabled for all vampires except Vlad; this includes vampshifting or the player polymorphed into a vampire as well.
 * vampire mages can see invisible
-* vampires (any V) are not afraid of cracked or Molochian altars.
+* vampires (any V) are not afraid of cracked or Molochian altars
 * all werefoo in animal form get infravision
-* wargs have a thick hide.
+* wargs have a thick hide
 * werefoo revert back to their base form when killed (SLASH'EM)
 * werefoo can occasionally summon rabid breathren
 * werewolves have a higher level and difficulty, stronger attacks
 * weretigers have a higher level and difficulty, stronger attacks
 * wraiths also no longer "stalk" the player and follow them across levels (Dyna)
+* the wumpus is now unique to the ranger quest and much scarier; it also now appears in a random room in the Ranger's locate level
 * wumpus is now huge with a thick hide; strengthened bite attack from 3d6 to 6d9; increased difficulty
 * xans can't fly (dnh)
-* The wumpus is now unique to the ranger quest and much scarier.
-It also now appears in a random room in the Ranger's locate level.
 * xorns have flanking
 * yellow and black light explosions are directionless (xnh)
 * yellow molds puff out clouds of stunning spores (as a corollary, pets will attack them less often now)